DeanGracey/ArcadePipeline/README.md

 # ArcadePipeline
-A project for running CASA commands through the jupyter notebook using drive-casa with support for parallelism on the ARC cluster using Docker containers
+A project for running Casa commands through Jupyter Notebook using Drive-Casa with the intention for future support for parallelism on the ARC cluster using Docker containers

 ## Installation